bachden/timebased-otp/README.md

 # timebased-otp
-Simple lib for generate secret and manager timebased-otp Relate to RFC6328
+Simple lib for secret key generating and manage timebased-otp. <br/>
+Relate to RFC6328